 - 1. Apply the knowledge, techniques, skills, and applicable tools of the discipline to engineering and surveying activities - 2.
-Translate the knowledge gained for the implementation of Civil infrastructure facilities - Relate the knowledge on Surveying to the new frontiers of science like Hydrographic surveying, Electronic Distance Measurement, Global Positioning System, Photogrammetry and Remote Sensing.
+Translate the knowledge gained for the implementation of Civil infrastructure facilities - 3.
+Relate the knowledge on Surveying to the new frontiers of science like Hydrographic surveying, remenElectronic Distance Measut, Global Positioning System, Photogrammetry and Remote Sensing.